heutelbeck/sapl-policy-engine/sapl-spring-boot-starter/README.md

 **Where do policy files go?**

 By default, `src/main/resources/policies/`.
 The embedded PDP loads from this path when `pdp-config-type=RESOURCES`.
-If you use `FILESYSTEM`, specify an absolute path and the PDP will watch for changes.
+If you use `DIRECTORY`, specify an absolute path and the PDP will watch for changes.

 ## Next Steps